-$^{^{55}}$ United States v.
+United States v.
 Olarte-Rojas, 820 F.3d 798, 801-02 (5th Cir.
 2016) ("[I]n the proper circumstances, almost anything can count as a dangerous weapon, including walking sticks, leather straps, rakes, tennis shoes, rubber boots, dogs, rings, concrete curbs, clothes irons, and stink bombs." (citations and quotations omitted)).
 56 Id. at 803.

-57 Id 58 USSG §2L1.1(b)(6).

-59 Id.
-Application Note 3 states that §2L1.1(b)(6) applies to "a wide variety of conduct" for offenses involving reckless conduct.60 Additionally, Application Note 3 instructs that if the enhancement applies solely on the basis of conduct that is related to fleeing from a law enforcement officer, the adjustment at §3C1.2 (Reckless Endangerment) does not apply.61 Further, the application note instructs that §2L1.1(b)(6) does not apply if the only reckless conduct is conduct for which the defendant has received an enhancement under §2L1.1(b)(5) (relating to dangerous weapons).62 Although §2L1.1(b)(6) applies to varied conduct, courts have avoided bright-line rules in applying the enhancement and instead engage in a fact-specific inquiry.63 The application note lists the following examples of conduct to which the enhancement applies: transporting persons in the trunk or engine compartment of a motor vehicle; carrying substantially more passengers than the rated capacity of a motor vehicle or vessel; harboring persons in a crowded, dangerous, or inhumane condition; or guiding persons through, or abandoning persons in, a dangerous or remote geographic area without adequate food, water, clothing, or protection from the elements.64 Although Application Note 3 provides some examples of conduct covered by the enhancement, courts have found that §2L1.1(b)(6) "is not limited to the examples provided in the commentary."
-To qualify for this enhancement, either the defendant must have created the risk of danger, or the risk must have been "reasonably foreseeable in connection with that criminal activity."
-The enhancement "requires only that some risk of death or serious bodily injury be foreseeable, not the specific harm that actually occurred."
-Risk that an alien faced prior to joining a transporting conspiracy will not be imputed to the defendant; "only that part of [the alien's] experience after he joined [the 60 USSG §2L1.1, comment. (n.3).
+blowout at a high speed could cause such harm, which was sufficient to establish that the caltrops were a dangerous weapon.57 6.
+Section 2L1.1(b)(6)-Creating Risk of Death or Injury If the offense involved intentionally or recklessly creating a substantial risk of death or serious bodily injury to another person, increase by 2 levels 58 In addition to providing a 2-level increase, this enhancement also provides a minimum offense level of 18 if the resulting offense level after application of the enhancement is less than 18.59 Application Note 3 states that §2L1.1(b)(6) applies to "a wide variety of conduct" for offenses involving reckless conduct.60 Additionally, Application Note 3 instructs that if the enhancement applies solely on the basis of conduct that is related to fleeing from a law enforcement officer, the adjustment at §3C1.2 (Reckless Endangerment) does not apply.61 Further, the application note instructs that §2L1.1(b)(6) does not apply if the only reckless conduct is conduct for which the defendant has received an enhancement under §2L1.1(b)(5) (relating to dangerous weapons).62 Although §2L1.1(b)(6) applies to varied conduct, courts have avoided bright-line rules in applying the enhancement and instead engage in a fact-specific inquiry.63 The application note lists the following examples of conduct to which the enhancement applies: transporting persons in the trunk or engine compartment of a motor vehicle; carrying substantially more passengers than the rated capacity of a motor vehicle or vessel; harboring persons in a crowded, dangerous, or inhumane condition; or guiding persons through, or abandoning persons in, a dangerous 57 Id.
+58 USSG §2L1.1(b)(6).